 - Improvements in the treatment planning process to better facilitate collaboration with county partners.
-AMRTC has increased collaboration efforts to foster participation with county partners to aid in identifying more applicable community placements and resources for patients awaiting discharge. - Improvements in AMRTC's notification process for patients who no longer meet hospital criteria of care to county partners and other key stakeholders to ensure that all parties involved are informed of changes in the patient's status and resources are allocated towards discharge planning.
+AMRTC has increased collaboration efforts to foster participation with county partners to aid in identifying more applicable community placements and resources for individuals awaiting discharge. - Improvements in AMRTC's notification process for individuals who no longer meet hospital criteria of care to county partners and other key stakeholders to ensure that all parties involved are informed of changes in the individual's status and resources are allocated towards discharge planning.

-In order to meet timely discharge, individual treatment planning is necessary for patients under mental health commitment who no longer need hospital level of care.
-This can involve the development of customized living situations to meet their individualized needs which is almost always a very lengthy process.
+In order to meet timely discharge, individual treatment planning is necessary for individuals under mental health commitment who no longer need hospital level of care.
+This can involve the development of living situations tailored to meet their individualized needs which can be a very lengthy process.
 AMRTC continues to collaborate with county partners to identify, expand, and develop integrated community settings.